 - 3.1.5 Article 101 of the Articles of Association provides for the appointment by the Directors of committees or working groups to whom the Trust Board may delegate certain functions and responsibilities.
-The Trust Board has established "Governing Bodies" for each of the Academies and their power is derived from the Trust Board.
-Like the Directors on the Trust Board, the individuals (the "Governors") serving on a Governing Body are also responsible for fulfilling a largely strategic, governance role in the conduct of the Academies in conjunction with a "Principal" (executive headteacher, headteacher or head of school, as the case may be), who is responsible for the internal organisation, management and control of the Academy (or Academies where schools are federated or an executive arrangement is in place).
-The Trust Board will also delegate management responsibility directly to the Principals, who will report primarily to the Governing Body but subject to the oversight exercised by the Trust Board. - 3.1.6 [The Trust Board has also set up a committee, the "Strategic Advisory Committee" of representatives of the Academies to provide a focus for the setting of policy and to develop the strategic vision of the Trust.
-The Strategic Advisory Committee will both support and challenge the Trust Board and will facilitate communication between the Trust Board and the Governing Bodies as well as provide an opportunity for the Academies to explore and develop areas of collaboration and shared working.
-The Academies in each Deanery will nominate 2 head teachers and 2 chairs of Governing Bodies representing both the secondary schools and the primary schools to serve on this committee.
+The Trust Board has established "Local Governing Committees" for each of the Academies and their power is derived from the Trust Board.
+Like the Directors on the Trust Board, the individuals (the "Governors") serving on a Local Governing Committee are also responsible for fulfilling a largely strategic, governance role in the conduct of the Academies in conjunction with a "Principal" (executive headteacher, headteacher or head of school, as the case may be), who is responsible for the internal organisation, management and control of the Academy (or Academies where schools are federated or an executive arrangement is in place).
+The Trust Board will also delegate management responsibility directly to the Principals, who will report primarily to the Local Governing Committee but subject to the oversight exercised by the Trust Board. - 3.1.6 [The Trust Board has also set up a committee, the "Heads & Chairs' Advisory Forum" of representatives of the Academies to provide a focus for the setting of policy and to develop the strategic vision of the Trust.
+The Heads & Chairs' Advisory Forum will both support and challenge the Trust Board and will facilitate communication between the Trust Board and the Local Governing Committees as well as provide an opportunity for the Academies to explore and develop areas of collaboration and shared working.
+[The Academies in each Deanery will nominate 2 head teachers and 2 chairs of Local Governing Committees representing both the secondary schools and the primary schools to serve on this committee.]
+[All head teachers and Chairs of the Local Governing Committees will be invited to participate in the Heads & Chairs' Advisory Forum.]
 This group will also act as a strategic advisor on educational matters to ensure the long term success of the Academies and that continuous improvement is made within all Academies.
-The Strategic Advisory Committee will meet at least once a term and will advise on matters relating to; teaching and learning, leadership and management, curriculum development, transition and pupil support and achieving sustained attainment.
-The Trust Board recognises the important role played by the Strategic
+The Heads & Chairs' Advisory Forum will meet at least once a term and will advise on